Hyland Behavioral Health Center

 Patients who are stepping down from the Intensive Outpatient Program, as well as new patients that need only weekly, bi-weekly, or monthly counseling.

-While Hyland Behavioral Health does not provide inpatient treatment for chemical dependency, we do have a variety of outpatient services to help our patients achieve and maintain clean, healthy lifestyles.
+While Hyland Behavioral Health Center does not provide inpatient treatment for chemical dependency, we do have a variety of outpatient services to help our patients achieve and maintain clean, healthy lifestyles.